HaniRepo/RL-Controller-for-F16-Simulation/README.md

 If you use this code in academic work, please cite:

-H. Beirami,  M. Manjurul Islam,
+H. Beirami,  M. M. M. Islam,
 Conformal Signal Temporal Logic for Robust Reinforcement Learning Control: A Case Study, to be appeared in IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2026.

 ## Citation to the case study